techbench-sa/Enigma/README.md

 ## Installing and setting up the project

 - Install and Setup [Nodejs](http://nodejs.org)
-- Go to the `hackathon-system` folder in terminal and execute these commands:
+- Go to the `enigma` folder in terminal and execute these commands:

 ```bash
 $ npm install